abinit/abinit/doc/tutorial/tdepes.md

 For the random integration method you should create a script that generates random q-points, perform the Abinit calculations at these points, gather the results and analyze them.
-The script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
+The temperature_final.py script will detect that you used random integration thanks to the weight of the q-point stored in the _EIGR2D.nc file and perform the integration accordingly.
 The random integration converges slowly but in a consistent manner.

-Since this methods is a little bit less user-friendly, we will focus on the homogenous integration.
+However, since this method is a little bit less user-friendly than the one based on homogeneous grids, we will focus on this homogenous integration.
+Even simpler, it is not trivial.
-In this case, the user must specify the overall q-point grid, using input variables like [[ngqpt]], [[qptopt]], [[shiftq]], [[nshiftq]], i.e. variables whose names are similar to those used to specify the k-point grid (for electrons).
+In this case, the user must specify in the ABINIT input file the homogeneous q-point grid, using input variables like
+[[ngqpt]], [[qptopt]], [[shiftq]], [[nshiftq]], ..., i.e. variables whose names are similar to those used to specify the k-point grid (for electrons).

-However, there are several difficulties here.
+There are several difficulties here.
 First, the symmetry operations of the crystal will be used to decrease the number of q-wavevectors, but they cannot be used as well to decrease the k-point grid.
+How this different behaviour of k-grids and q-grids can be handled by ABINIT ?
-By convention, in ABINIT, in such case, with [[nsym]]=1 the k-point grid will be generated in the Full Brillouin zone, without use of symmetries, while the q-point grid with [[qptopt]]=1 with be generated in the irreducible Brillouin Zone, despite [[nsym]]=1.
+By convention, in such case, with [[nsym]]=1 the k-point grid will be generated in the Full Brillouin zone, without use of symmetries, while the q-point grid with [[qptopt]]=1 with be generated in the irreducible Brillouin Zone, despite [[nsym]]=1.
 In order to generate q-point grids that are not folded in the irreducible Brillouin Zone, use another value of [[qptopt]].

-This yields another problem.
-Indeed, the number of ABINIT datasets is expected to be given in the input file, by the user, but not determined on-the-flight by ABINIT.
+Second, the number of ABINIT datasets is expected to be given in the input file, by the user, but not determined on-the-flight by ABINIT.
 Still, this number of datasets is determined by the number of q points...
 Thus, the user will have to compute it before being able to launch the real q-point calculations, since it determines [[ndtset]].